The Vancouver Chapter of the Vintage Car Club of Canada holds a car rally on Easter Sunday most years at Trev Deeley Motorcycles on Boundary Road.

 - Vancouver Classic Car Toy Run – a small car rally from Port Moody to Vancouver that collects donations for the Lower Mainland Christmas Bureau in September.

-- Vancouver’s Luxury & Supercar Weekend – a large car show featuring exotic vehicles at VanDusen Botanical Garden in September.
+- Vancouver’s Luxury & Supercar Weekend – a large car show featuring exotic vehicles at Richmond’s Olympic Oval in the summer.

 For information about all of the above and other Lower Mainland car-related events, see our article about Vancouver Car Shows.